The Yokonuma-Temperley-Lieb Algebra: Abstract

 \section{Abstract}

-In this paper we introduce the Yokonuma-Temperley-Lieb algebra as a quotient of the Yokonuma-Hecke algebra.
-We give a canonical basis and the dimension for this algebra.
-Further, we explore the possibility of the Juyumaya trace, defined on the Yokonuma-Hecke algebras, to pass through to the quotient algebras.\end {abstract}
+In this paper we introduce the Yokonuma--Temperley--Lieb algebra as a quotient of the Yokonuma--Hecke algebra over a two-sided ideal generated by an expression analogous to the one of the classical Temperley-Lieb algebra.
+The main theorem provides necessary and sufficient conditions for the Markov trace defined on the Yokonuma--Hecke algebra to pass through to the quotient algebra, leading to a sequence of knot invariants which coincide with the Jones polynomial. \end {abstract}